clarkjoey/create-fake-users/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-AllUsers - displays all the users created
+AllUsers - displays all the users created <br />
-AddUser - creates a fake profile
+AddUser - creates a fake profile <br />
-AddUsers - creates 100 fake profiles
+AddUsers - creates 100 fake profiles <br />
 <!--
 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.